pebble8888/smartgrep/README.md

 Usage (smartgrep.vim command)
 =======
+Always git and mercurial repository auto detection works.
+If you don't want to use auto detection,
-Define g:smartgrep_basedir in your .vimrc file.
+define g:smartgrep_basedir in your .vimrc file.
     example:
         let g:smartgrep_basedir="/develop/"
 If g:smartgrep_basedir isn't defined, the current directory is used.
-Always git and mercurial repository auto detection works.

 ,g   -> recursive word grep for support file exclude comment by mouse cursored word
 ,h   -> recursive word grep for h file exclude comment by mouse cursored word